fayazahamedd/Publish-a-Static-project-in-EC2/README.md

 •	curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.5/install.sh | bash (It downloads and executes a script from the specified URL)
 •	sudo yum update.
 •	sudo systemctl status nginx (It shows nginx running status)
+•	sudo systemctl enable nginx(It automatically restart the nginx whenever the instance is started)
 •	sudo systemctl start nginx (To start nginx)
 •	sudo vim /etc/nginx/nginx.conf (To edit the configuration of nginx)
 •	Click on I to write the method and paste the below lines!